-When you hire or terminate an exempt employee in the middle of a time period or when an exempt employee has uncompensated leave within a period, by default, Unanet will adjust the employee’s cost rate based on the hours worked against the hours in the time period resulting in an inflated cost rate for that individual.
+When you hire or terminate a Salaried employee in the middle of a time period or when a Salaried employee has uncompensated leave within a period, by default, Unanet will adjust the employee’s cost rate based on the hours worked against the hours in the time period resulting in an inflated cost rate for that individual.
 This document describes the process for using a special pay code to ensure costs are correctly calculated for the period.

-This method works when an exempt employee is paid a straight hourly rate for hours worked when working a partial period.
+This method works when a Salaried employee is paid a straight hourly rate for hours worked when working a partial period.

-Note that some organizations pay the exempt employee a prorated amount when partial periods are worked instead of a straight hourly rate.
+Note that some organizations pay the Salaried employee a prorated amount when partial periods are worked instead of a straight hourly rate.
 If that is the case, see this page:

 If you use a straight hourly rate, then continue with the method below.